CHRISHA1122/milestone-project-4/README.md

 * A project that would be good enough to go in a portfolio.
 * A site to sell products.
 * To provide the site owner with a place to showcase work and expand there digital presence.
+* I want potential users to know from the start what the site's purpose is.
+* I want potential users to be able to register for an account.
+* I want existing users to be able to be able to login.
-* To add products.
+* I want to add products.
-* To edit/update products.
+* I want to edit/update products.
-* Delete a products.
+* I want to be able to delete products.

 ## User Experience - UX